Unverified Claims

 Claims by Sarah Adeline McCandless

-In 1918, Sarah Adeline McCandless (1840–1921) of Pennsylvania self-published a book that, aside from being an overview of Scottish and Irish history, provided a lot of genealogical information about her family, and made a number of remarkable family-history assertions, which veer from likely but unproven, to dubious and fantastical, to outright wrong.
-(We’ll refer to her hereafter as “S.A .McC.” for short.)
+In 1918, Sarah Adeline McCandless (1840–1921) of Pennsylvania8 self-published a book that, aside from being an overview of Scottish and Irish history, provided a lot of genealogical information about her family, and made a number of remarkable family-history assertions, which range from verified, to likely but unproven, to dubious and fantastical, to outright wrong.
+(We’ll refer to her hereafter as “S.A.
+McC.” for short.)
 When it comes to her immediate ancestors in Ulster, S.A.
 McC. has proven remarkably accurate, but her material wanders into wilder claims with no evidence the further back it goes, into Scotland.

 Full citation: